Elzohary/angular-ecommerceWebsite/README.md

-# Assignment
+THIS PROJECT IS NOT FINISHED YET! ..
+I AM STILL WORKING ON IT You can check it at: https://elzohary.github.io/angular-ecommerceWebsite/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

-You can check it at: https://elzohary.github.io/angular-ecommerceWebsite/

-THIS PROJECT IS NOT FINISHED YET! ..
-I AM STILL WORKING ON IT

 ## Development server